NoahThatsWack/noahthatswack/README.md

 As a web developer, I specialize in building responsive and user-friendly websites using technologies such as HTML, CSS, JavaScript, and various web frameworks.
-Basically, I'm a coding wizard who can make your website look like a million bucks 💸.
+Basically, I'm a coding wizard who can make your website look like literal gold.

 Oh, and my favorite color is `#0077ff` lol